carstenbauer/ThreadPinning.jl/docs/src/index.md

 !!! note
     Be aware that Julia implements **task-based multithreading**: `M` user tasks get scheduled onto `N` Julia threads.
     While this package allows you to pin Julia threads to CPU-threads,  it is generally not safe to assume that a computation (started with `Threads.@spawn` or `Threads.@threads`) will run on or even stay on a certain Julia thread (see [this discourse post](https://discourse.julialang.org/t/julia-1-7-says-it-can-switch-the-thread-your-task-is-on-how-often-does-that-happen-and-how-can-it-be-disabled/75373/4?u=carstenbauer) for more information).
-If you want this guarantee, you can use our [`ThreadPinning.@spawnat`](@ref) macro instead.
+If you want this guarantee, you can use `ThreadPinning.@spawnat` instead.

 ## Installation